TKOL RMX 1234567: Background

 On 6 June 2011, Radiohead announced a series of remixes from their eighth album, The King of Limbs, by various artists.
 The singer, Thom Yorke, said Radiohead wanted to experiment by giving the music to other artists to remix, and liked the idea that it was not "fixed and set in stone".
 He praised remix culture, and said: "I didn't just want floor-fillers and all that shit, I just wanted to see how the songs could really branch out and mutate."
 The drummer, Philip Selway, said he felt The King of Limbs was the Radiohead album that best lent itself to remixing.

 Release

 The retail version of TKOL RMX was released on 16 September 2011 in Japan and 10 October in other countries.
-Radiohead celebrated the release with a live event at London's Corsica Studios on 11 October, with DJs including Yorke and contributing remix artists Jamie xx, Caribou, Lone and Illum Sphere.
+It reached number five on the US Billboard Dance/Electronic Albums chart.
+Radiohead promoted the release with a live event at London's Corsica Studios on 11 October, with DJs including Yorke, Jamie xx, Caribou, Lone and Illum Sphere.
 The event was streamed by Boiler Room.
-TKOL RMX reached number five on the US Billboard Dance/Electronic Albums chart.